YooKing/jaaayden.github.io/docs/TechLife/Sync your music with Apple music.md

 ## Tag the music files.

-You can tag the music files with MusicTag.
-Proofread the tag carefully, it's easy to find wrong especially when the number of music files is large or the music is not in popular demand.
+Use MusicTag to tag your music files.
+Be sure to proofread the tags carefully, as errors can be easy to miss when dealing with a large number of files or less popular music.

 :::caution

-MusicTag is **only** compatible with Windows.
+MusicTag is compatible **exclusively** with Windows.

 :::